Lee County License Hearing Guide

 If You Refused Testing

-Refusal Penalty: Refusing to submit to a breath, blood, or urine test carries a much harsher penalty in Georgia.
-The suspension period for a first-time refusal is typically ****.
+Refusing to submit to a breath, blood, or urine test carries a longer license suspension under Georgia's implied consent law.

-Implied Consent Law in Georgia: Georgia, like most states, operates under an "implied consent" law.
-This means that by driving on Georgia roads, you have implicitly agreed to submit to chemical testing if lawfully arrested for DUI.
-Refusing to do so carries significant consequences, including a longer license suspension and potential use of the refusal against you in court.
+- Implied Consent Law in Georgia: Georgia's implied consent law means that by driving on Georgia roads, you have implicitly agreed to submit to chemical testing if lawfully arrested for DUI.
+Refusal to submit to testing can result in a license suspension even if you are not ultimately convicted of DUI in criminal court.

 The ALR/Administrative Hearing